Organic cashmere: why is a kimono so expensive — and so precious?

 -

-a natural growth rhythm
+a natural growth rhythm,

 -

-complete traceability,
+full traceability,

 -